hydephp/develop/docs/index.md

     <img style="display: inline; margin: 4px 2px;" src="https://github.com/hydephp/develop/actions/workflows/continuous-integration.yml/badge.svg" alt="Test Suite">  <img style="display: inline; margin: 4px 2px;" src="https://github.styleci.io/repos/472503421/shield?branch=master" alt="StyleCI Status">
 </p>

-## ⚠ Beta Software Warning
-Heads up!
-HydePHP is still new and currently in beta.
-Please report any bugs and issues in the appropriate issue tracker.
-Versions in the 0.x series might not be stable and may change at any time.
-No backwards compatibility guarantees are made and there will be breaking changes without notice.

-Please wait until v1.0 for production use and remember to back up your source files before updating (use Git!).
-See https://hydephp.com/docs/master/updating-hyde for the upgrade guide.

 ## About HydePHP

 HydePHP is a new Static Site Builder focused on writing content, not markup.
 With Hyde, it is easy to create static websites, blogs, and documentation pages using Markdown and (optionally) Blade.